Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

-\paragraph{Video Grounding Transformer.} The video features and text features obtained from the feature extractor.
-We concatenate video-text features and pass into the transformer encoder.
-The transformer~\footnote{The architectural details of the transformer are elaborated in the supplementary material.} is unable to preserve the order of temporally arranged video features due to the permutation-invariant nature of the architecture.
+\paragraph{Language Video Transformer.} To begin, video and text features are obtained using their respective feature extractors.
+We concatenate video-text features and pass them into the transformer encoder.
+The transformer is unable to preserve the order of temporally arranged video features due to the permutation-invariant nature of the architecture.
 Therefore, we add fixed positional encodings to concatenated video-text features at every attention layer.
 Each encoder layer has two sub-layers: a multi-head self-attention layer and a feed-forward network.
 The key component of the encoder is self-attention, which relates different positions of a single sequence to compute an intra-representation of the sequence.
 The decoder structure adds encoder-decoder attention in addition to the two sub-layers in the encoder.
 The decoder takes a fixed-size set of $N$ inputs, which we refer to as \textit{learnable proposals}, and decodes them into a set of $N$ output embeddings.
-All proposals collaboratively generate predictions in a set-wise manner with self-attention while being able to access the whole video-text context with encoder-decoder attention.
-The output embeddings from the decoder are fed into the prediction head, resulting in $N$ final timespan predictions.
+All proposals collaboratively generate predictions in a set-wise manner with self-attention while accessing the whole video-text context with encoder-decoder attention.
+The output embeddings from the decoder are fed into the prediction head, resulting in $N$ final time segment predictions.
 The prediction head is a 2-layer perceptron with a two-dimensional output, which is set to predict start and end timestamps.
-To match the proposals to corresponding sentences, we measure their correspondence with normalized similarity of the decoder output and textual output of the encoder.
+To match the proposals to corresponding sentences, we measure their correspondence with the normalized similarity of the decoder output and textual output of the encoder.
 This is used to link each prediction to the query with the highest similarity.